shaik1002/biggitlabbomb/doc/user/application_security/api_security/api_discovery/index.md

 **Tier:** Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

 > - [Introduced](https://gitlab.com/groups/gitlab-org/-/epics/9302) in GitLab 15.9.
-The API Discovery feature is in [beta](../../../../policy/experiment-beta-support.md).
+The API Discovery feature is in [Beta](../../../../policy/experiment-beta-support.md).

 API Discovery analyzes your application and produces an OpenAPI document describing the web APIs it exposes.
-This schema document can then be used by the [API security testing analyzer](../../api_security_testing/index.md) or [API Fuzzing](../../api_fuzzing/index.md) to perform security scans of the web API.
+This schema document can then be used by [DAST API](../../dast_api/index.md) or [API Fuzzing](../../api_fuzzing/index.md) to perform security scans of the web API.

 ## Supported frameworks